mkazuyuki/hauc/procedure.md

 - Boot all the VMs and install CentOS.

-  All you need to do during the installation is select *sda* as *INSTALL DESTINATION* and set *ROOT PASSWORD*.
+  All you need to do during the installation is select *sda* as *INSTALLATION DESTINATION* and set *ROOT PASSWORD*.
 No need to worry about other things like *TIME ZONE* or *TIME OF DAY*.

 - Configure the first network of the VMs.